S2k22/Document_Anonymizer/README.md

 This program is a POC for the document anonymizer tool.
 It labels sensitive/confidential data according to the category and switches the value of it to a category label.
 It consist of two pre trained models in English and Hungarian.
+The Hungarian version of a tool uses a community pretrained model, to use it u need to instal it first by using "pip install huspacy".
+More information and the documentation can be found here https://github.com/huspacy/huspacy